New Year. New Job. New Lifestyle in 2018.

 The Hospital is committed to the needs of Maori who make up 65% of admissions to the hospital and form 46.2% of the region’s total population of 46,000.
 So there is also an active focus on Maori Health issues and respecting Maori culture and customs with regards to patient care.
 For those not from New Zealand, this provides valuable exposure and experiences both professionally and socially.

-Locals enjoy easy access to a fantastic untouched natural environment, which lends itself to such outdoor pastimes as surfing, paddle boarding, fishing, sailing, swimming, mountain biking and hill walking to name a few.
-It’s also a popular holiday destination for other visiting Kiwis in the summertime, drawn to the hot summer weather and annual music festivals, vineyard tours and surfing competitions.
+Locals enjoy easy access to a fantastic untouched natural environment, which lends itself to such outdoor pastimes as surfing, paddle boarding, fishing, sailing, swimming, mountain biking and hill walking etc. It’s also a popular holiday destination for other visiting Kiwis in the summertime, drawn to the hot summer weather, annual music festivals, vineyard tours and surfing competitions.

-Find out more about Gisborne and the East Cape here
+Find out more about Gisborne and the Tairawhiti region here.

-Please note, Caroline is based in Wellington, New Zealand.
+Please note, Caroline is now based in Wellington, New Zealand, having made the move back to NZ with her family in September 2017.